NJUMITcoolguy/6.100-18-Spring/README.md

-# EAD in Nanjing
-This is a restaurant search within Nanjing area& dining management & dining history tracking app.
-It was a individual project,written in C with EasyX interface library.
+# Research report
+This is the research report for 6.100 in Fall 18:Augmented Reality and Machine Learning for 3D Printable Robots.